Come Drink with Me: Production

 Come Drink with Me was shot on-location in Taiwan and at the Shaw Brothers Studio in Hong Kong.
 It was the breakthrough role for actress Cheng Pei-pei, who was only 19 years old at the time of filming.
 Cheng did not have a martial arts background, but was a trained ballet dancer and choreographer, which director King Hu found conducive to his style of action filmmaking.

 Hu told critic Tony Rayns (quoted in Bey Logan's book) that he had deliberately chosen a ballet dancer for the lead female role, "... rather than fighting.
 I'm very interested in Peking opera and particularly its movement and action effects, although I think it's difficult to express them adequately on stage, where the physical limitations are too great".
 King Hu was said to recognise that some of the fights are stylised as opposed to realistic but claimed that combat in his movies was "always keyed to the notion of dance".

 Jackie Chan is rumoured to have appeared as one of the child singers near the beginning of the film.
 Lead actress Cheng Pei-pei denied this in the audio commentary to the Hong Kong DVD release of the film.
 Still, the film is listed among Chan's acting credits on his official website and autobiography.

-Reception
+Release and reception

 The film was a great success upon its release in Hong Kong, and made a star of Cheng Pei-pei and others.

+In 1966, the 13th Asian Film Festival (AFF) was held in Seoul, Korea.
+The AFF's director that year was Shin Sang-ok and encountered Hu's Come Drink with Me (1965) at the festival.
+The films title was changed to Banganangui Gyeoltu (lit.
+'Duel of the Drifters') and was officially distributed at the Paramount theater in Seoul on April 1967.
+The film became the first Hong Kong film to be screened in Korea and quickly became the number one highest grossing foreign-language film of the year in the country, drawing in 300,000 spectators in Seoul alone.